maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 For the more adventurous take a look at [Sassy Modular Scale][].

-Now that we have a scale, let's apply it.
+Now that we have a scale we will use it throughout our design, but before applying it its important to keep this in mind:

+> Modular scales are a tool, they’re not magic.
+They’re not going to work for every measurement, and that’s okay.
+Math is no substitute for an experienced designer’s eye, but it can provide both hints and constraints for decision making.
+Consider the scale’s numbers educated suggestions.
+Round them if you like (22.162 becomes 22).
+Combine them (3.56 + 16 = 19.56).
+Or as we saw me do here, break from the scale entirely.

+\- [More Meaningful Typography][Meaningful Typography] by Tim Brown

 Readability
 -----------

-Readability is the perfect place to begin applying our brand-new Modular Scale.
 Font family and size, line length and height (measure and leading), and font color and contrast are the main components of [readability][].
 We've covered font family and size, now let's look at the rest.

 ### Line Length (Measure)

-**Step 1**: Decide on an optimal character range.

-For line length the following character ranges seem to be the best ones to use:

-1. 45 to 75 characters.
+> Having the right amount of characters on each line is key to the readability of your text.
+It shouldn’t merely be your design that dictates the width of your text, it should also be a matter of legibility.

+\- [Readability: the Optimal Line Length][Optimal] by Christian Holst

+Good point!
+So what is the optimal character range for legibility?
+Christian Holst suggests 50 to 75 characters per line.
+Others recommend:

-  > ...anywhere from 45–75 characters is considered acceptable.
+- > ...anywhere from 45–75 characters is considered acceptable.

   \- [Readability][readability] by Billy Whited

-2. 52 to 78 characters.
-  > A general good rule of thumb is 2-3 alphabets in length, or 52-78 characters (including spaces).
+- > A general good rule of thumb is 2-3 alphabets in length, or 52-78 characters (including spaces).

   \- [Five simple steps to better typography][Better Typography] by Mark Boulton

+For View Thought we will use 45 to 75 characters per line, and now need to figure out the minimum and maximum number of columns that our text should flow on since we are using [Susy][Chapter 7].
+There are two ways to do this, the easy way and the hard way.

+Which reminds me, before we move forward we should apply our new modular scale to our Susy columns:

+    $total-columns:     4;
+    $column-width:      4.236em;
+    $gutter-width:      1em;
+    $grid-padding:      $gutter-width;

+#### The Easy Way

+The easy way is basic trial and error: count the characters flowing across sections of your content.
+If the line length falls outside the characters per line range you have chosen, change the number of columns for that section until the line length falls within your range.
+Simple as that.

+Fortunately, there's a tool that will make counting characters super easy:

+- [Count - an improved WC bookmarklet][Count]

+#### The Hard Way

+And now for the hard way, figuring out exactly what 45 to 75 characters means in em's and susy columns.
+To do so follow these steps:

-**Step 2**: Take a sample and find the cutoff points.
+**Step 1**: Take a sample and find the cutoff points.

 For View Thought I'll take a sample of text directly off of our wireframe:

 > Nothing beats the involvement of a well-seasoned, front-end developer that understands the semantics of what you're trying to pull off.

-There are 116 characters in that sample, so what I need to do is find its 45 to 75 character cutoff points (without spaces).
-To do so I'll use a word processor to count characters.
+There are 116 characters in that sample, so what I need to do is find its 45 to 75 character cutoff points (excluding spaces).
+You can count characters manually, with a word processor, or use the count bookmarklet.

 ~45 characters: